ICGC-TCGA-PanCancer/DEWrapperWorkflow/README.md

 It's complicated.
 The workflows have versions, the underlying tools have versions, and the Docker images built with the previous two have versions.
 Also this wrapper workflow has a version.
 For the purposes of uploads we use this DEWrapper workflow version as the data upload version.
 HOwever keep in mind two things:

 #### EMBL

 The workflow is hosted on DockerHub and source in git.
-Version 1.1.0 was tagged in git but has no scientific changes.
-Just changes to the Docker container.
-So the files produced are tagged with "embl-delly_1-0-0-preFilter".
+Version 1.3.0 was tagged in git and is focused on multi-tumor support.
+So the files produced are tagged with "embl-delly_1-3-0-preFilter".

 #### DKFZ

 The version for DKFZ below is 1.0.132-2 and this is what we recommend using from the tarball.
 However, the output files from this Docker image actually contain the string "1.0.132-1".
 So in the workflow.properties this earlier release string is used and referred to via the DEWrapper workflow.